frankliu197/mli-ts/README.md

    - For composition searches: Typing "--" will match better with "=" than "≠".

 2. **Search Specificity:**
-   - Example: Searching for "le" can match both *letter* and *less* (for math symbols like "<").
-Since *less* is more specific and matches fewer symbols, it would be prioritized over *letter*.
+   - Example: Searching for "fo" can match both *force* and *four*.
+Since *force* is more specific and matches fewer symbols, it would be prioritized over *four*.

 3. **Usage Patterns:**
    - The tool tracks user preferences to predict and prioritize commonly chosen symbols.